 - Direct Exchange

-The second way to study abroad without financial burden is through direct exchange.
+The second way to study abroad without financial burden is through a direct exchange.
 Through direct exchange, you go to international schools with which your university has a partnership.
-In direct exchange, you are trading places with another international student from the partnered university where you are going.
+In a direct exchange, you trade places with another international student from the partner university where you are going.
 You only have to pay for tuition because your university will transfer your credits and count them as credits toward your major and diploma.
 My study abroad program in France was through a direct exchange.
 Because I spent a year abroad, I got 80% of my course credits toward my French major.
 Since I only had to pay for tuition and insurance, the university refunded the remainder of my scholarship.
 I did not have to take out a loan for that academic year.

 - Department of State Fundings